General cancer organisations

 Cancer Chat is Cancer Research UK's free online discussion forum for people affected by cancer.
 It is a safe space to talk to other people in similar situations, and find information and support.
 You can find the forum at www.cancerchat.org.uk.

 If you have a question about cancer, and you are in the UK or Ireland, you can contact our team of specialist cancer information nurses using this form, or call freephone on 0808 800 40 40.

 Action Cancer is a local charity committed to fighting cancer since 1973.
 Action Cancer has a full-time clinic and mobile unit for early detection and screening and offers one-to-one counselling.
 Services are free.
 Action Cancer also funds a leading research team at Queen's University and the University of Ulster.

 CancerVOICES is a UK wide network of people affected by cancer, supported by Macmillan Cancer Support.
 It can help you use your experience of cancer to help shape the future of cancer care.
 This might be through getting involved in local or national groups or taking part in surveys or research.

 89 Albert Embankment

 Macmillan Cancer Support improves the lives of people affected by cancer.
 They provide practical, medical and financial support and push for better cancer care.
 They provide booklets on cancer and treatments and run helplines providing cancer information and benefits advice.

-Maggie’s Centres in Edinburgh, Glasgow, Dundee, Highlands, Fife and Charing Cross Hospital, London, offer care and support to people affected by cancer.
-Each Centre is beside an NHS cancer hospital and is run by professional, specialist staff who can discuss any aspect of cancer.
+Maggie’s Centres have 17 centres alongside NHS cancer hospitals in the UK, they offer care and support to people affected by cancer.
+Each Centre is run by professional, specialist staff who can discuss any aspect of cancer.
 You can join a support group, take part in weekly sessions like relaxation and stress management or learn about nutrition and health.
 Or you can just visit to have a cup of tea, a biscuit and a friendly chat.